What’s An HDR Television? (Understanding This Visual Tech)

 That’s the most optimal position when it comes to getting the best immersion from your speakers.

-Now this isn’t gospel but what I would recommend with these is also not placing these more than 12 feet apart, and no closer than 6 feet together.
+Now this isn’t gospel, but generally try not placing these more than 12 feet apart.

 If you place them too far from each other, you’ll hear the separate sound from each speaker rather than it blending together like you’d ideally want.